 What is Background Verification?

 Often cited as the origin point of background verification, in 1908 a U.S company was held liable for an accident by one of its employees which resulted in the death of another.
 An apprentice performing a prank caused a colleague’s death.
 The employer had knowledge of the incident but continued to employ the wrongdoer.
 This resulted in a lawsuit based on negligent hiring.
-The incident gave birth to background verification.
-Background screening started being used by companies as a means to safeguard themselves from lawsuits based on negligent hiring.
+The incident gave birth to background verification. background verification started being used by companies as a means to safeguard themselves from lawsuits based on negligent hiring.
 It was an insurance policy, as it were.

 Companies are mandated to perform a thorough background verification of their employees and job applicants.
 This is done for several reasons chief among which are: